netzero-labs/netzero-labs/docs/subscription/NetzeroUpdate.md

 New Zealand, Italy, Canada, Portugal, the Netherlands, and Spain.
 Users in unsupported countries can continue using advanced features for free until support is added.

-Note: availability is based on your App Store / Google Play account region, which cannot be changed manually.
+Note: availability is based on your account region, which cannot be changed manually.

 ---